baleada/docs/src/prose/meta.md

 ## Language
 :::

-All UI logic, composition functions, and configuration utilities in the Baleada toolkit are written in TypeScript.
+All UI logic, composables, and configuration utilities in the Baleada toolkit are written in TypeScript.

 All components are written in Vue 3, with TypeScript in the components' [`setup` functions](https://v3.vuejs.org/guide/composition-api-setup.html#setup).